microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_cmake_configure.md

 Disables running the CMake configure step in parallel.

-By default vcpkg disables writing back to the source directory (via the undocumented CMake flag `CMAKE_DISABLE_SOURCE_CHANGES`) and (on Windows) configures Release and Debug in parallel.
+By default vcpkg disables writing back to the source directory (via the undocumented CMake flag `CMAKE_DISABLE_SOURCE_CHANGES`) and configures Release and Debug in parallel.
 This flag instructs vcpkg to allow source directory writes and to execute the configure steps sequentially.

 ### NO_CHARSET_FLAG